 Rike Family Scholarship Fund

 The Rike family established this fund at The Dayton Foundation in 1987 to make awards to one or more private K-8 schools in the Greater Dayton Region.
 Awards are made on a biennial basis and cover a period of two school years.
-Average size of awards vary from $1,500 to $1,900 annually.
+The size of awards varies from $1,500 to $1,900 annually.
 Applicants must be a private school, accredited by the State of Ohio and offer a general course of studies within Montgomery or Greene counties.
-The next announcement of an RFP will be in March of 2015.
+The next announcement of an RFP will be in March of 2017.
 For more information, please contact Diane Timmons, vice president of Grants and Programs for The Dayton Foundation, at (937) 225-9966.

 The Vandalia-Butler Foundation